leanupnau/ice-experiment-analyzer/README.md

 ### Output Files

 For each experiment folder:
-- `info_*.txt`: Detailed information for each test file
+- `info_*.txt`: Information for each test file
-- `experiment_summary.csv`: Tabular summary of all tests in the folder
+- `experiment_summary.csv`: Tabular summary of all tests in the folder ( e.g. summarizes all results for files in in the KW31 directory )

 Master output:
 - `ALL_EXPERIMENTS_SUMMARY.csv`: Combined data from all experiments